The Warning (song): Content and composition

 Produced by Dr. Dre, "The Warning" is a mid-tempo track that is almost entirely made up of soft piano keys playing in the background, a consistent drum beat, and occasional strings every few seconds.
 The song contains no chorus.

 The song's lyrics allude to his supposed relationship with Mariah Carey, the music video for "Obsessed", and pictures and proof he claims to have of the couple.
 The song begins "Only reason I dissed you in the first place is because you denied seeing me.
 Now I'm pissed off," before describing Carey's impersonation of him in her video, "Oh gee, is that supposed to be me in the video with the goatee?/ Wow Mariah, didn't expect you to go balls out."
 Eminem continues describing a near-sexual encounter with the singer, threatening to release voice-mails and pictures he still has in his possession.
-Additionally, the song features the voice of a woman who may or may not be Carey calling herself Mary Poppins and laughing.

 Response

 Although Carey did not publicly respond to "The Warning", in September 2010 Cannon responded with a song titled "I'm a Slick Rick", on which he attacks Eminem for his disparaging lyrics towards Carey, using a flow similar to that of rapper Slick Rick.
 He also later proposed a boxing match between himself and Eminem for charity, even setting up a Facebook page to promote the idea; however, the event never took place.
+Eminem responded to the proposal and further dissed Carey and Cannon on the song "Lord Above".

 Daniel Kreps of Rolling Stone noted that Eminem "is more sharp and on-point here than on some of Relapse."
 Simon Vozick-Levinson of Entertainment Weekly however, stated that there is only one "clever" line aimed at Cannon, and that "everything else is just so predictable coming from Em[inem] at this point."